How Cluttered-up Is Your Life? Helpful Tips For De-Cluttering | Amoils.com

-A good place to start is to think about and jot down how you live your day.
 Are you replicating tasks all the time so that you become stressed and tired out when such tasks could be re-organized or even delegated to save time, money and energy.
-Go through all your systems whether it be banking and paying bills, housework and laundry, shopping and errands, children and their needs, your emails etc. etc. and look for ways to simplify them.
+Go through all your systems whether it be banking and paying bills, housework and laundry, shopping and errands, children and their needs, your emails and more, and look for ways to simplify them.

-- Doing all your banking and paying of bills through internet banking.
+- Doing your banking and paying of bills via internet banking.

 - Food shopping should be kept to a once a week session at the most as long as you keep a list going in the kitchen to jot down when supplies are running low so they can be included in the next shopping trip.
 Plan your meals for the week – this can just be a rough plan.